Lectures on Lie groups over local fields: Iteration of linear automorphisms

-\subsection{{ Contraction group and Levi factor for a linear automorphism}}
+\subsection{Contraction group and Levi factor for a linear automorphism}

 For $\alpha$ a linear automorphism of a finite-dimensional vector space~$E$ over a local field~$\K$, we now determine the contraction group (as introduced in Definition~\ref{maindefcon}) and the associated Levi factor, defined as follows: \begin{defn} Let $G$ be a topological group and $\alpha\colon G\to G$ be an automorphism.
-Following \cite{BaW}, we define the \emph{Levi factor} $M_\alpha$ as the set of all $x\in G$ such that the two-sided orbit $\alpha^\Z(x)$ is relatively compact in~$G$. \end{defn} It is clear that both $U_\alpha$ and $M_\alpha$ are subgroups.
+Following \cite{BaW}, we define the \emph{Levi factor} $M_\alpha$ as the set of all $x\in G$ such that the two-sided orbit $\alpha^\Z(x)$ is relatively compact in~$G$. \end{defn}

+It is clear that both $U_\alpha$ and $M_\alpha$ are subgroups.
 If $G$ is locally compact and totally disconnected, then $M_\alpha$ is closed, as can be shown using tidy subgroups as a tool (see \cite[p.\,224]{BaW}). \begin{prop} Let $\alpha$ be a linear automorphism of a finite-dimensional $\K$-vector space~$E$.
 Then

 Furthermore, $E=U_\alpha \oplus M_\alpha\oplus U_{\alpha^{-1}}$ as a $\, \K$-vector space. \end{prop} \begin{proof} Using an adapted norm on~$E$, the characterizations of $U_\alpha$, $M_\alpha$ and $U_{\alpha^{-1}}$ are clear.
 That $E$ is the indicated direct sum follows from (\ref{isdsum}). \end{proof}